'No Fairness or Balance – Only Aggression': Radicalized Media 'Unmasked' in New Book

 Journalists boil over when Trump insults them as "fake news," but the number of careless and deliberately false stories they have been forced to retract underscores why the media's credibility is collapsing.

+"Reporters are pushing stories they know are false, designed only to hurt the president.
+They’ve gotten caught.
+They’ve thrown all ethics of journalism out the window," Bozell said.

-Pat Robertson talks with Brent Bozell about his new book, Unmasked on Wednesday's 700 Club.
+Click on the video above to watch Pat Robertson's interview with Brent Bozell about his new book, Unmasked on Wednesday's 700 Club.

 Unmasked reveals: